Mongoloraphidia: Adult

 Adults of Mongoloraphidia have the same slender, elongated body typical of members of Raphidiidae, with narrow wings and an extended prothorax.
 They are considered medium-sized snakeflies (forewing length 10-17mm), often with pale brown or yellowish coloration that acts as camouflage with surrounding bark and soil.
 The pigmentation of their body is strongly adaptive to its local environment, with species from arid zones such as M. kirgisica and M. nomadobia showing lighter brown or orange tones compared to montane forest species like M. monstruosa, M. sejde, that are considerably darker.

-The head is orthognathous, containing large compund eyes and long filiform antennae of 40-60 segments.
+The head is orthognathous, containing large compound eyes and long filiform antennae of 40-60 segments.
 Mandibles are sharp, adapted for predation on small arthropods.
 Ocelli are small or absent in high-elevation species, adapted to shaded mountainside forests.
 Legs are long and slender with strong curved claws.
 In corticolous species, claws are more prominent for gripping bark, while terricolous species have tibiae that are covered with dense setae and are flattened for walking along loose soil and litter.
 Adults frequently crawl, rather than fly, typically found resting on tree trunks or stones within shaded valleys.

 Male genitalia serve as the primary diagnostic tool and key within Mongoloraphidia.This consists of having an elongated and sclerotized ectoproct along with identifiable variation with the gonarcus, hypandrium internum, and hypovalva.
-Females possess an long, sabre-like ovipositor that often exceeds the length of the abdomen.
+Females possess a long, sabre-like ovipositor that often exceeds the length of the abdomen.
 This ovipositor differs between corticolous and terricolous species.
 Corticolous species (M. monstruosa, M. sejde) have sharply pointed, narrow ovipositors for insertion into bark, whereas terricolous species (M. kirgisica, M. nomadobia) have broader, blunter ovipositors used to deposit eggs in soil.

 Mongoloraphidia wings show a reduction and simplification of venation compared to the wings of western Palearctic genera.
 This reduced venation is correlated with the genus's weaker flight capacity that has been adapted to sheltered mountainside habitats and dense vegetation rather than open-flight conditions.
 Crossveins between R and M are quite sparse, and the pterostigma is elongated and light in color.
 The reduced flight musculature, cryptic coloration, and ovipositor diversity are indicative of a sedentary, substrate-bound life history, optimized for mountain systems.